Gabo-araya/sgsi_ext/Readme.md

     is empty.
 Be careful to use this block, it should only be used when the webpack-compiled styles are not enough for some reason.
- 3. breadcrumbs: A place to put breadcrumb elements after the `home` element and befor the element that contains the `title`.
+ 3. breadcrumbs: A place to put breadcrumb elements after the `home` element and before the element that contains the `title`.
  4. content_title: The place to put the `h1` tag.
 By default contains a `h1` tag with the `title` and a place to put buttons
  5. options: A place to put buttons beside the `h1` tag.